opencord/cord-tester/docs/running.md

                         tls,dhcp and vrouter test cases. -t all to list all test cases.
 ```

 If you want to run `cord-tester` without Vagrant and already have an
-ubuntu 14.04 server installed, do the following:
+ubuntu 14.04 or 16.04 server installed, do the following:

 ```
 $ git clone https://github.com/opencord/cord-tester.git
 $ cd cord-tester/src/test/setup/